 A Cover Letter is always submitted along with the Resume, explaining the applicant's credentials and interests in the position.

 Resumes and Cover Letters are both extremely important in determining whether the applicant obtain an interview for the position.
-Click here for more information and resources.
+Jump to this guide's section for resumes and cover letters for more information and resources.

 Interviewing is a conversation that utilizes your persuasion and communication skills to demonstrate your personality, knowledge, skills, abilities, and fit to a position.

 Interviewing is usually organized by a recruiter used to evaluate a potential employee at a company.
-It is very important for candidates to be well-prepared for the interviewing.
+It is very important for candidates to be well-prepared for the interview.

 Jump to this guide's interview section to find more information and resources.